Gua-tk/Linux-Auto-Customizer/IMPLEMENTATION.md

 - [x] INTERNET SHORTCUT BUG: delete lines of Exec and Icon in all launchers of internet desktop launchers
 - [x] Add desktop internet shortcuts for twitch, trello, twitter, tumblr, duckduckgo...
 - [ ] Add aliases in `install_git-aliases` of `fetch` as `git fetch`, `status` as `git status`, `commit` as a function that controlls the message etc...
+- [ ] Commit functions must set automatic "" evolving the message not worrying about spaces (Refactor needed)
 - [ ] Split git aliases in many functions (alias_gitk, function_dummycommit, gitprompt added in prompt...)
 - [ ] sysmontask
 - [ ] Screenshots Keyboard combination set to the same as for windows or similar (Windows+Shift+s)